If you'd like to support our preservation efforts (and this wasn't cheap), please consider donating or supporting us on Patreon. Thank you!

 Sand Storm Stage in Editor

-Under normal circumstances, the only version of Sand Ocean that the player can use in Edit Courses is the calm version seen in the High Speed Edge courses.
-However, by scrolling one entry after Illusion on the location select screen – either by setting address 3004300 to 0B or by entering the Action Replay v3 code 6F9D401E 0A85A69C – one can create a course set in the "sand storm" version of Sand Ocean seen in the Key Break course and certain Challenge Mode stages.
+Under normal circumstances, the only version of Sand Ocean that can be used in Edit Courses is the calm version seen in the High Speed Edge courses.
+However, by scrolling one entry after Illusion on the location select screen - either by setting address 3004300 to 0B or by entering the Action Replay v3 code 6F9D401E 0A85A69C - one can create a course set in the "sand storm" version of Sand Ocean seen in the Key Break course and certain Challenge Mode stages.
+A rom hack exists that enables Sand Storm in the editor.

 F-Zero GP Legend Leftovers